Skip to main content

 Every test now starts the same way:

-The use-cases, metrics reporters, toggle observers, and performance trackers are all moved into individual RequestHandler implementations.
+The use-cases, metrics reporters, toggle observers, and performance trackers all move into individual handle { } lambdas.
 Each handler is tested in isolation.
-The ViewModel test only verifies how the ViewModel reacts to success or failure — it never needs to know which use-cases exist.
+The ViewModel test only verifies how the ViewModel reacts to success or failure; it never needs to know which use-cases exist.

 Installation